-Each Integration consists of a Name, a sometimes optional Subtype, configurable Headers, and a set of one or more Endpoints (some of which may be optional).
+Each Integration consists of a Name, a unique Endpoint Prefix, a sometimes optional Subtype, configurable Headers, and a set of one or more Endpoints (some of which may be optional).

 Each endpoint is responsible for doing one specific task and has a well defined and validated request/response structure.
 Let's take a closer look at the Import > Search Endpoint.
 This endpoint takes in a search term and returns a paged list of results.
 The results can be paged by numbers or tokens:

-Because the API of the external system you're connecting to is unlikely to match the required format, most of the time you'll want to set up some "glue" code in node-red to massage the data going between the Integration Endpoint and the external system.
+Because the API of the external system you're connecting to is unlikely to match the required format, we'll set up boilerplate "glue" code in node-red that you can add onto to massage the data going between the Integration Endpoint and the external system.